-Will Middleton is an investor director representing OTIF.
+Will Middleton is a non executive investor director representing OTIF.
 Will has over 10 years' experience in investment management, having formally worked for Sloane Robinson as an investment analyst and assistant fund manager.
 Will currently works for Somercourt Investments, a private investment office, and is the portfolio manager of Technikos LLP, a Biomedical Engineering fund established to support the commercialisation of biomedical opportunities spun-out of Oxford University's Institute of Biomedical Engineering.